The Handsling Off-set Tubeless wheels are among the most advanced wheels.

 The rims are in excess of 30mm wide at their widest point and have a toroidal shape to aid aerodynamics.
 The spoke holes are off-set by 2.5mm from centre to improve strength and durability.
 The rims are semi-hookless and have an internal width of 23mm.

 The wide rim profile is well behaved in cross winds and is the ideal profile for aerodynamic performance no matter the yaw angle (wind direction).
-The rim shape will also work particularly well with the latest truncated aero frame tube profiles such as found on our new A1R0evo frameset.
+The rim shape will also work particularly well with the latest truncated aero frame tube profiles.

-The rims are toroidal in shape and are at their widest (over 30mm) quite close to the outside edge, before tapering back to 28mm at the rim edge to form a more aerodynamic transition into the tyre.
+The rims are at their widest (over 30mm) quite close to the outside edge, before tapering back to 28mm at the rim edge to form a more aerodynamic transition into the tyre.

-They are optimised for 28mm tyres but will work with thinner 25mm tyres or with wider tyres from 32mm cross tyres to 45mm gravel tyres.
+They are optimised for 28mm tyres but will work with 25mm tyres and with wider tyres from 32mm cross tyres to 45mm gravel tyres.

 Recommended maximum tyre pressure is 90psi.